 Condition BVES Action SCE De-energizes Doble or Cushenberry Line for PSPS.
 Notify key internal staff and brief Field Operations staff on condition for situational awareness.
 Energize Radford Line as needed to meet load demand.
 If the Utility Manager deems it necessary, energize the Radford Line as needed for reliability.
 Startup BVPP as needed to meet load demand.
 No reduction on load necessary, since the Doble and Cushenberry are capable of carrying the other's load.
-Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines

-SCE De-energizes Bear Valley Line for PSPS.
-Notify key internal staff and brief Field Operations on condition situational awareness.
-If Radford is energized, shift loads to Shay Line prior to de-enterprise for PSPS.
-Generally, this should be done about 4 hours prior SCE de-energizing the line.
-If needed, start up BVPP to meet load demand. ons for If Radford is energized, shift loads to Shay Line prior to de-er for PSPS.
-Generally, this should be done about 4 hours prior SCE de-energizing the line.
-If needed, start up BVPP to meet load demand. for PSPS.
-Generally, this should be done about 4 hours prior SCE de-energizing the line.
+Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines SCE De-energizes Bear Valley Line for PSPS.
+Notify key internal staff and brief Field Operations on conditions for situational awareness.
+If Radford is energized, shift loads to Shay Line prior to de-energizing for PSPS.
+Generally, this should be done about 4 hours prior to the SCE de-energizing the line.
 If needed, start up BVPP to meet load demand.
-SCE de-energizing the line.
-If needed, start up BVPP to meet load demand. nergizing If needed, start up BVPP to meet load demand. to the If needed instruct intermentials sustangers /Dear Massacia De If needed, instruct interruptible customers (Bear Mountain Re esorts) to reduce load as needed to meet load demand.
-Implement applicable portions of BVES EDRP for a partial load ss of SCE supply lines SCE De-energizes Doble Notify key internal staff and brief Field Operations on condition ons for or Cushenberry and Bear situational awareness.
-Valley Lines for PSPS.
-Since the Doble and Cushenberry are capable of carrying the e other's load, follow the procedure for "SCE De-energizes Bear Valle PSPS" above. ́ Prepare for potentially losing all SCE supply lines into BVES service area.
-Prepare for sustained BVPP operations and rolling blackouts S Evaluate distribution circuit loads.
-Implement applicable portions of BVES Emergency Respons se Plan for a partial loss of SCE supply lines.
-SCE De-energizes Doble Notify key internal staff and brief Field Operations on condition on for and Cushenberry Lines situational awareness. for PSPS.
+If needed, instruct interruptible customers (Bear Mountain Resorts) to reduce load as needed to meet load demand.
+Implement applicable portions of BVES EDRP for a partial loss of SCE supply lines SCE De-energizes Doble or Cushenberry and Bear Valley Lines for PSPS.
+Notify key internal staff and brief Field Operations on conditions for situational awareness.
+Since the Doble and Cushenberry are capable of carrying the other's load, follow the procedure for "SCE De-energizes Bear Valley Line for PSPS" above.
+Prepare for potentially losing all SCE supply lines into BVES service area.
+Prepare for sustained BVPP operations and rolling blackouts.
+Evaluate distribution circuit loads.
+Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.

+Condition BVES Action SCE De-energizes Doble and Cushenberry Lines for PSPS.
+Notify key internal staff and brief Field Operations on condition for situational awareness.
 If not already done, energize the Radford Line.
-Four hours prior to SCE de-energizing the lines, per the Field ۱ ا Operations Supervisor's direction, shift as much of the load to and Radford Line as follows: O D VI I Open the Shay and Baldwin automatic reclosers.
-"Express" the Radford Line to Meadow Substation without ov erloading the Radford Line per Field Operations' switching order. , on odding Startup BVPP, place enginators online and increase load to v within the combined capacity of the BVPP and Radford Line.
-With in Fig. Implement BVES Emergency Response Plan for sustained to oss of SCE supplies from Lucerne including "rolling blackout" proce Prepare for sustained BVPP operations and rolling blackouts Frequently monitor distribution circuit loads. ,.
-SCE de-energizes Doble, Notify key internal staff and brief Field Operations on condition n for Cushenberry, and Bear situational awareness. ,,,,,,,,, Valley Lines for PSPS.
+Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, shift as much of the load to BVPP and Radford Line as follows: Open the Shay and Baldwin automatic reclosers.
+"Express" the Radford Line to Meadow Substation without overloading the Radford Line per Field Operations' switching order.
+Startup BVPP, place enginators online and increase load to within the combined capacity of the BVPP and Radford Line.
+Implement BVES Emergency Response Plan for sustained loss of SCE supplies from Lucerne including "rolling blackout" procedures.
+Prepare for sustained BVPP operations and rolling blackouts.
+Frequently monitor distribution circuit loads.
+SCE de-energizes Doble, Cushenberry, and Bear Valley Lines for PSPS.
+Notify key internal staff and brief Field Operations on condition for situational awareness.
 If the Radford Line is energized, shift loads to the Shay Line.
 Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, perform the following: Start up all BVPP enginators.
-Reduce system load to within the capacity of BVPP by isolati ina distribution circuits as directed by the Field Operations Super • Once system load is matched with BVPP capacity, open the Baldwin automatic reclosers. , Implement BVES EDRP for sustained loss of all SCE supply lines including "rolling blackout" procedures.
+Reduce system load to within the capacity of BVPP by isolating distribution circuits as directed by the Field Operations Supervisor.
+Once system load is matched with BVPP capacity, open the Shay and Baldwin automatic reclosers.
+Implement BVES EDRP for sustained loss of all SCE supply lines including "rolling blackout" procedures.